BytesClub/BytesClub.github.io/contributing.md

 ##### Creating issues
 * If you find any issues/feature enhancement regarding any project, go to the issues tab and create an issue regarding it.
-* Provide proper labels for the issue.
-If it is an enhancement use the `enhancement` label, if it is a bug, use the `bug` label.

 ##### Solving an issue
 * Go to the issues tab, and look for the issues which interests you.
 If you are a beginner, look for the label `dificulty/easy` to start with.